Black Adam: The New 52 (2011–2016)

-DC Rebirth (2016–2021)
+DC Rebirth (2016–2018)

 In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
 Black Adam appears in the Dark Nights: Metal miniseries.
 He is revealed to be a member of the Council of the Immortals, a group with the oldest beings of Earth, such as Vandal Savage and Hawkgirl.
-Black Adam supposedly kills Doctor Fate at the Rock of Eternity while in a fight against him, Wonder Woman, and Hawkgirl, who is by that point transformed by Barbatos into an evil version of herself named Lady Blackhawk.
+Adam supposedly kills Doctor Fate at the Rock of Eternity while in a fight against him, Wonder Woman, and Hawkgirl, who is by that point transformed by Barbatos into an evil version of herself named Lady Blackhawk.

 When Billy and his family stumble upon the doors to the various Magiclands and go to the Funland, Black Adam arrives at the Rock of Eternity some time after their departure, noting that the Council of Eternity sealed off the Magiclands for a reason, that the door to the Monsterland is still sealed for now, and that Billy has no idea what he has done.

-In the Watchmen sequel Doomsday Clock, Black Adam takes advantage of "the Superman Theory" and the metahuman arms race where he "saves" the Creeper from Kobra's cult and allows any metahuman refugees to seek asylum in Kahndaq.
+In Doomsday Clock, Black Adam takes advantage of "the Superman Theory" and the metahuman arms race, rescuing the Creeper from Kobra's cult and allowing metahuman refugees to seek asylum in Kahndaq.
 He and the Creeper later attack Israel.
 Then he, the Creeper, and Giganta attacked the United Nations and fought Wonder Woman.
-When Wonder Woman took down Giganta, Black Adam engaged Wonder Woman.
-Following a news report where it was mentioned that the Amazons crashed the battle and forcefully took Wonder Woman back to Themyscira, Black Adam made his next move on the White House.
-He, the Creeper, and Giganta were now accompanied by Doc Dread, Killer Frost, Lady Clayface, the Man-Bat, Manhunter, Sandstorm, and Stingaree.
-Superman confronts Black Adam's group until the part where Superman has his foreseen encounter with Doctor Manhattan.
-When the People's Heroes, the Outsiders, and the Doomed appear with plans to make Superman pay for his involvement in the incident that occurred in Russia, Black Adam leads his group into getting to Superman first.
-Black Adam and his group are eventually defeated when Superman receives support from the Legion of Super-Heroes and the Justice Society of America.
-On Black Adam's part, he was taken down by Jakeem Thunder and Johnny Thunderbolt.
+When Wonder Woman took down Giganta, Adam engaged Wonder Woman.
+Adam later attacks the White House, now accompanied by Doc Dread, Killer Frost, Lady Clayface, Man-Bat, Manhunter, Sandstorm, and Stingaree.
+When the People's Heroes, the Outsiders, and the Doomed appear with plans to make Superman pay for his involvement in the incident that occurred in Russia, Adam leads his group into getting to Superman first.
+Adam and his group are eventually defeated when Superman receives support from the Legion of Super-Heroes and the Justice Society of America.